Aurelian-C/React-Summary_App/src/markdowns/12_React_Router/Working_with_useFetcher.md

 Fetchers have a lot of _built-in behavior_:

 - Automatically handles cancellation on interruptions of the fetch
-- When submitting with POST, PUT, PATCH, DELETE, the "action" function is called first
+- ==When submitting with POST, PUT, PATCH, DELETE, the "action" function is called first==
-  - After the "action" function completes, the data on the page is revalidated to capture any mutations that may have happened, automatically keeping your UI in sync with your server state
+  - ==After the "action" function completes, the data on the page is revalidated to capture any mutations that may have happened, automatically keeping your UI in sync with your server state==
-- When multiple fetchers are inflight at once, it will
+- ==When multiple fetchers are inflight at once, it will==
-  - commit the freshest available data as they each land
+  - ==commit the freshest available data as they each land==
-  - ensure no stale loads override fresher data, no matter which order the responses return
+  - ==ensure no stale loads override fresher data, no matter which order the responses return==
 - Handles uncaught errors by rendering the nearest `errorElement` (just like a normal navigation from `<Link>` or `<Form>`)
 - Will redirect the app if your "action"/"loader" function being called returns a redirect (just like a normal navigation from `<Link>` or `<Form>`)